sprince0031/UL_Masters/SEM_2/CS6482-Deep_Reinforcement_Learning/Lecture 1 - Introduction, History of Learning and the Perceptron/29-01-2024 Lecture 1 Notes.md

 # Lecture notes
 ---
+### AI Winters
+When, why and what?

+### PSSH
+Examples
+- ELISA
+- MYCIN
+### Factors contributing to explosion in AI
+- Capable hardware - GPUs
+- Good frameworks - Tensorflow, pytorch, etc.,
+-
 ### Markov problem
 The current problem has all the data and information required to solve it.